Hook Runtime Bootstrap Model

 coding-ethoscheckout.

-The shim must not:
+The hook entrypoint contract must not:

 - compare source mtimes to compiled policy during lifecycle hook execution